DSACMS/ospo-guide/content/resources/github-management-policy.md

 ## Repository Metadata

-Every repository in DSACMS is required to have a code.json containing project metadata.
+Every repository in DSACMS is required to have a code.json file containing project metadata.
 For details on metadata requirements, creation, and maintenance, refer to [gov-codejson](https://github.com/DSACMS/gov-codejson).

 ## Offboarding